achtern/AchternEngine/README.md

 The core engine is independent of the java binding.
 Currently it gets shipped with LWJGL 2, but it easy to make it work with JOGL, just implement a few wrappers and you're set.

-There are now util classes used, beside the ones stated in the `pom.xml`.
+There are no util classes used, beside the ones stated in the `pom.xml`.

 ## Contributing